QAFE$^2$: Quantum accelerated multiscale finite element analysis: Introduction

-FFT-based homogenisation methods, pioneered by Moulinec and Suquet~\cite{moulinec1998} and subsequently refined by many authors~\cite{eyre1999, willot2015}, have significantly reduced the cost of periodic RVE solutions, achieving~$O(N\log N)$ complexity; see also the reviews~\cite{schneider2021review, lucarini2022fft}.
+FFT-based homogenisation methods, pioneered by Moulinec and Suquet~\cite{moulinec1998} and subsequently refined by many authors~\cite{eyre1999, willot2015}, have significantly reduced the cost of periodic RVE solutions, achieving near linear complexity~$O(N\log N)$; see also the reviews~\cite{schneider2021review, lucarini2022fft}.
 Despite these advances, the sheer number of RVEs required in fully concurrent simulations renders even FFT-based schemes computationally prohibitive at scale.
 This persistent bottleneck has effectively limited the routine application of FE$^2$ methods in large-scale engineering simulations.

 The principal objective of the present work is to demonstrate that quantum computing can fundamentally change the computational scaling of RVE-based multiscale analysis.
-We specifically build on the work of Liu \emph{et al.} \cite{liu2024towards}, who developed a complete quantum reformulation of the classical FFT-based fixed-point scheme of Moulinec and Suquet~\cite{moulinec1998}.
-The key observation thereof is that the Quantum Fourier Transform (QFT) performs the same mathematical operation as the classical FFT, but with polylogarithmic complexity $O((\log N)^2)$ \cite{coppersmith2002,ikeAndMike}.
+We specifically build on the work of Liu \emph{et al.} \cite{liu2024towards}, who developed a quantum reformulation of the classical FFT-based fixed-point scheme of Moulinec and Suquet~\cite{moulinec1998} for one-dimensional RVE problems in antiplane shear.
+In this setting, the unknown field is scalar-valued, and the Fourier-space Green's operator is a diagonal matrix.
+The key observation of that work is that the Quantum Fourier Transform (QFT) performs the same mathematical operation as the classical FFT, but with polylogarithmic complexity $O(\log^2 N)$ \cite{coppersmith2002,ikeAndMike}.
 Building on this foundation, Liu~\emph{et al.} \cite{liu2024towards} introduced quantum circuits for polynomial and piecewise-Chebyshev representations of material heterogeneity~\cite{woerner2019quantum, vazquez2022enhancing}, algebraic operations in Fourier space, and a measurement-efficient implementation of fixed-point iterations.
-When assembled into a complete solver, these components yield an overall complexity $O((\log N)^c)$ for some modest constant $c$, representing an exponential speedup relative to the best available classical algorithms.
+When assembled into a complete solver, these components yield an overall complexity $O(\log^c N)$ for some modest constant $c$, representing an exponential speedup relative to the best available classical algorithms.
 Theoretical complexity estimates are supported by numerical experiments that confirm the anticipated scaling behaviour.
-Extensions to non-periodic boundary value problems have been proposed in recent work \cite{febrianto2025quantum}.
+Extensions to non-periodic boundary value problems have been proposed in recent work~\cite{febrianto2025quantum}.